GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Evaluation

-To understand how GateKeeper-GPU's performance scales with increasing the number of GPGPU devices, we performed tests with 8 GPUs~(\touchup{Figure 8, Sup.
-Figures S.15, and S.16}).
-With respect to filter time~(as shown with lines \editedII{in} \touchup{Figure 8}), we find that GateKeeper-GPU with encoding in device experiences a steeper increase in performance as the number of devices increases.
-On the other hand, regarding the kernel time~(as shown with bars \editedII{in} \touchup{Figure 8}), encoding in \editedII{the} device makes GateKeeper-GPU show slower growth in performance with more devices when compared to encoding in \editedII{the} host.
-In some cases with respect to kernel time, we notice that GateKeeper-GPU's throughput almost doubles when encoding is done in \editedII{the} host by adding one more device to the system, therefore GateKeeper-GPU is better adapted to multi-GPU environment with host-encoded fashion.
+To understand how GateKeeper-GPU's performance scales with increasing the number of GPGPU devices, we performed tests with 8 GPUs~(Figure \ref{fig:thr_multigpu} and Sup.
+Figure S.15).
+With respect to filter time~(lines in Figure \ref{fig:thr_multigpu}), GateKeeper-GPU with encoding in the device experiences a steeper performance increase as the number of devices increases.
+On the other hand, regarding the kernel time~(bars in Figure \ref{fig:thr_multigpu}), encoding in the device makes GateKeeper-GPU show a slower performance growth with more devices when compared to encoding in the host.
+Considering the kernel time, adding one more device to the system almost doubles GateKeeper-GPU's throughput in some cases when encoding is done in the host.
+Therefore, GateKeeper-GPU is better adapted to a multi-GPU environment in a host-encoded fashion.